thewoodfish/samaritan-db/README.md

     ```
         500 InternalServerError:
             - DID parse error occurs
-            - failed to write to config file
+            - Failed to write to config file

+        404 Not Found:
+            - The credentialis provided matched on onchain account

         401 Unauthorized:
-            - an application has already been intialized into the database
+            - An application has already been intialized into the database
     ```

 - **create database**: